climate-action-hackathon/Farmers-Guide/README.md

 # Farmers-Guide

-Farmers guide platform that provides farmers with information about viability of current planting season for selected crops.
+Farmers guide is a platform that provides farmers with information about viability of current planting seasons for selected crops.

 ## Mission Statement:

-Providing a platform that allows farmer to get information about farming activities, and distribute information that affect the farmers.
+Providing a platform that allows farmers to get information about farming activities, and distribute information that affect the farmers.

 ## What a Mission Statement is:

-A concise summary of the aims of a project.
+A concise summary of the aims and goals of a project.

 ## The Problem We are Trying to Solve:

-Due to the changing climating conditions, there has been a shift in the planting seasons and patterns.
+Due to the changing climatic conditions, there has been a shift in the planting seasons and patterns.
 This has rendered traditional methods of estimating start of season untenable.
+This has caused farmers, sometimes, to miss out on planting seasons.

-This has cause farmers, sometimes, to miss out on planting season.
-By providing farmers with information about when to plant to maximize on projected rainfall amounts, we hope to empower the farmers to be more productive.
+We hope to empower farmers to be more productive by providing them with precise information on when to exercise their various farming activities maximizing on projected climate conditions.

-Bridging the gap between fragmented datasets and local farmers
+Bridging the gap between fragmented datasets and local farmers.

 ## Use Case:

-A farmer wants to know the viability of planting certain crop at a certain location.
+A farmer wants to know the viability of planting certain crop at a certain location at a certain time.